 4520 – 8020

 This is a Chronometer certified model with a silver linen woven dial.
 Very rare as only 123 were produced.
-Many of those which passed the Neuchatel standard and then were sold to the public had daily deviation of +/- 0.175 sec/day.
+Many of those which passed the Neuchatel standard and then was sold to the public had daily deviation of +/- 0.175 sec/day.

 4580 – 7000

 The model is shown below on the right, with a 6185 VFA model on the left.

 This model is an extremely rare VFA watch and very difficult to produce, and kept an accuracy of +/- 2 sec/day and +/- 60 sec/month for 2 years.
 Between 1969 and 1970 Seiko sold only 153 Cal 4580 watches as 4580-7000 or 4580-7010.[55}

 The 4580-7000 with black dial and the Daini symbol